volt-protocol/ethereum-credit-guild/credit.md

   * interest rate in terms of credits per block
   * the last block in which this term is available
   * call fee in credits
+  * auction duration in blocks
   * number of GUILD tokens to stake on the proposal

 // stores the terms in a mapping uint256=>LendingTerm

-function propose(uint256 termsIndex, address collateral, uint256 maxCreditsPerCollateralToken, uint256 interestRate, uint256 expiry, uint256 callFee, uint256 votingAmount) {
+function propose(uint256 termsIndex, address collateral, uint256 maxCreditsPerCollateralToken, uint256 interestRate, uint256 expiry, uint256 callFee, uint256 auctionLength, uint256 votingAmount) {
     require(terms[termsIndex].collateral == address(0)); // check that the term index has not been used
     require(votingAmount >= minQuorum); // minQuorum is a global variable controlled by governance
     // need a mechanism can be used to allow small users to coordinate their votes to meet quorum, keeping it simple for now